beatcoinpl/Private-API/README.md

-info - get info about your account trade - use Trade method to make a new offer on market trades - see your active orders in specify markets orders -  see all active orders in specify markets cancel - put id of action you want to cancel history - history of user orders markethistory - history of market orders
+info - get info about your account trade - use Trade method to make a new offer on market trades - see your active orders in specify markets orders -  see all active in specify markets cancel - put id of action you want to cancel history - history of user orders markethistory - history of market orders